-This handbook is meant to help assist you while you are teaching here at PDC.
+This PDC teaching guide, or teaching handbook, is meant to help assist you while you are teaching at PDC.
 Within its pages you will find information about our history, our community, and the many important services that are offered to our students.
 You will also find general information, including where to pick up your mail, where the faculty offices are located, and how to use the information technology in the classrooms.
 All of this information will help ensure your success here at PDC.
-Please let this handbook be your helpful guide.